hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 Applying these changes can only be done when we actually Merge this Pull Request into the `test` branch.

 Let me just do that.

-So then we can see, just like in `dev` the Policy Check completes succesfully.
+* GitHub
+* `hashicorp-terraform-cloud/he-webinar-infra`
+* Pull Requests
+* Merge
+* Terraform Cloud
 * Confirm and Apply

+So now, when this run completes we can see that just like in `dev` the Policy Check completes succesfully and the tags are updated on my Azure Resource Groups.

 * Azure Portal
 * Look at `webinar-infra*` Resource Groups for Tags

 That concludes our look at source control integration features in the Terraform platform.
 I think it's really important to highlight the different ways we can leverage the platform's integration with source control - so often when we go and talk to customers the conversation starts "we've built out this scaffolding and glue code around Terraform OSS.
 It works, but maintaining it is time consuming and expensive'.
 Here we've seen how we can get up and running quickly and easily, with no scaffolding required.

-### 2500 Providers
+### Terraform Providers

 Moving on...

 One of the things talked about during the presentation is that Terraform supports over 2,500 providers.
 That's a lot of supported infrastructure backends to deal with, and it can be overwhelming to know where to start, and what providers are recommended for use within your environment.
-And that's before you get into the realms of Terraform Modules that act as a wrapper around reusable Terraform configurations and how those can be consumed
+And that's before you get into the realms of Terraform Modules that act as a wrapper around reusable Terraform configurations and making sure that those can be consumed safely and securely within your organisation.

 This is where the Terraform Platform's Private Module Registry comes in handy.